-In 2021, there were no changes in electricity taxation in Finland.
 Consumption of electricity is subject to the electricity excise tax, strategic stockpile fee and general VAT (24 per cent).
 Strategic stockpile fee (0.013 cent/kWh) is paid by all end users.
+Strategic stockpile fee and electricity excise tax are collected by the DSOs and TSO.
 Electricity excise tax has two categories: